Competitive Comparison

 Maximum mode changes the protected output from release to release, so automated tools have less predictable structure to learn from.
 See why.

-Strong options exist, especially for high-value code, but plan details vary by vendor.
+Strong options exist, especially for high-value code.
+Obfuscator.io Pro now documents bytecode VM protection with API access and published VM quotas.
 Better for watching attacks in production than for making the code itself harder to read.
 Works best when the vendor keeps protection patterns changing over time.

 Do I need extra protection for the most sensitive logic?
 Strong